Argennon-Project/.github/profile/README.md

   - [ ] **[DAO & Token](https://github.com/orgs/Argennon-Project/projects/8)**
   - [ ] **[Argennon Website](https://github.com/orgs/Argennon-Project/projects/7)**

 - [ ] **Trust-less client-server test-net:** This network will include voting and accumulators.
-It still has only one delegate and one PV-DB server, so the topology of this network is mostly client-server and the P2P network between PV-DB servers will not be implemented in this test-net.
+It still has only one delegate and one PV-DB server, so the topology of this network is mostly client-server and the P2P network between PV-DB servers will not be implemented.

 - [ ] **The Argon compiler:** A compiler should be implemented for the main smart contract language of the Argennon platform.
 That implicitly would require that the specification of the Argennon Standard Representations (ASRs), including the ArgC language, are finalized.